Category:

 After Tennessee, Adrian Street and Miss Linda joined Eddie Graham’s Florida-based promotion, one of the top territories of the NWA.
 There, Street pushed his effeminate character to the limit, winning championships and riling up the fans with his pseudo-homosexual gimmick.
 He clashed with the area’s popular tough guys, including “The American Dream” Dusty Rhodes, and engaged in a lengthy feud with Stardust, even cutting Rhodes’ hair in a controversial bout.

 Encouraged by the negative response from Florida crowds, Street set his sights on Texas.
 He brought his extensive collection of gowns, robes, and makeup, along with his obedient “slave” Miss Linda, to the Lone Star State.
-The macho cowboy audiences were unlike any he had encountered before, and his antics such as smacking his opponents on the behind and kissing them on the mouth incited a hostile relationship between Street and the conservative southwestern crowds.
+The macho cowboy audiences were unlike any he had encountered before, and his antics such as smacking his opponents on the behind and kissing them on the mouth, incited a hostile relationship between Street and the conservative southwestern crowds.
 However, their mutual disdain resulted in big and memorable shows wherever The Exotic One appeared.

 Overall, Adrian Street’s character was a groundbreaking departure from the traditional look and mannerisms of professional wrestlers, and his ability to incite strong reactions from crowds made him a successful and memorable performer in multiple territories across the United States.
 Street’s famous finishing move, the “Cobra Clutch,” became a staple in professional wrestling and is still utilized by performers today.